List of The Great British Bake Off finalists (series 1–7): Ian Cumming

-Ian Cumming (born 1972/73), one of runner-ups of the sixth series, has been a travel photographer since the 1990s.
+Ian Cumming (born 1972/73), one of runners-up of the sixth series, has been a travel photographer since the 1990s.
 Cumming's pictures appeared in various publications like National Geographic and British Airways ad campaigns.
 His father was an engineer.

 Cumming lives in Cambridgeshire with his wife, who is a doctor, and two children (one daughter and one son).

 Tamal Ray

-Tamal Ray (born 1985/86), one of runner-ups of the sixth series, was a trainee anaesthetist at the time of the competition.
+Tamal Ray (born 1985/86), one of runners-up of the sixth series, was a trainee anaesthetist at the time of the competition.
 His parents emigrated from India to the United Kingdom in the 1970s.
 Ray moved to Manchester with his parents while attending the Haberdashers' Aske's Boys' School (Habs).
-He graduated from the Habs in 2004 and then from King's College London with a bachelor's degree in Medicine.
+He graduated from the Habs in 2004, and then from King's College London with a bachelor's degree in Medicine.

 After Bake Off, Ray appeared in one of January 2016 episodes of BBC's This Week supporting junior doctors' strike amidst government negotiations over pay and working conditions.
 He also appeared in a one-episode medical programme Be Your Own Doctor (2016) with co-host Kate Quilton.
 He also has written columns and published his recipes for The Guardian.

 Ray re-competed for the 2018–19 New Year's special against other previous contestants Candice Brown (series seven, winner), Kate Henry (series five), and Steven Carter-Bailey (series eight).
 Carter-Bailey was crowned the winner of that special.
 He and another Bake Off contestant Kim-Joy of the ninth series attended the finale screening of the first series (2019) of RuPaul's Drag Race UK.

 Ray publicly came out as gay in autumn 2015.

 Series 7 (2016)

 Candice Brown (winner)

 Candice Brown (born 21 December 1984), the winner of the seventh series, was a PE teacher at Ashlyns School at the time of the competition.
-In her victory speech she attributed her success to starting baking at four years old.
+In her victory speech, she attributed her success to starting baking at four years old.

 Brown graduated from the University of Birmingham with a Bachelor's degree in teaching.
 As reported in November 2016, after Bake Off, she left her job as a PE teacher at Ashlyns School, Berkhamsted in order to pursue a career in baking.

 She wrote the cookbooks Comfort: Delicious Bakes and Family Treats (2017; ISBN 1785037072) and Happy Cooking (2021; ISBN 9781529108330).

 Brown occasionally cooks on the ITV daytime programme This Morning.
 She took part in the tenth series of Dancing on Ice on ITV in 2018, in which she was partnered with Matt Evers.
 In 2019 she appeared in The Great New Year's Bake Off and on Celebrity Mastermind, which she won having taken Audrey Hepburn as her specialist subject.

-In 2018, Brown worked for a short time in the pub kitchen of Tom Kerridge before taking up the lease, with her brother Ben, of the Green Man pub in Eversholt, Bedfordshire.
+In 2018, Brown worked for a short time in the pub kitchen run by Tom Kerridge, before taking up the lease, with her brother Ben, of the Green Man pub in Eversholt, Bedfordshire.

-Brown announced her split from her husband Liam Macauley in June 2020, whom she married in 2018.
+In June 2020, Brown announced her split from her husband Liam Macauley, whom she married in 2018.